Thinking outside the platform box: How PPC agencies can optimize businesses, not just campaigns

 But that’s not exactly true of all agencies.

-Optimizing Google Ads and Bing Ads for clients
+Optimizing Google Ads and Microsoft Ads for clients

 So when it comes time for an agency to suggest expanding a client’s PPC campaigns to a new platform, the agency might feel pressure to exaggerate the differences between the old platform and the new one, as if their purposes weren’t the same.

 If they don’t, the agency may worry that the client will think that they’re being sold the same product twice.

 At Logical Position, we know this worry to be unfounded.
 When we talk with our Google Ads clients about expanding their campaigns into Microsoft, we skip the sales pitches and tell them the plain truth: Both platforms are tools for doing the same job, and we can do more of that job when we use both.
 Because our clients respond well to this approach, we’re able to expand their PPC campaigns onto new platforms and increase their chances of connecting with qualified customers.

 “Thinking beyond the platform” may sound like empty rhetoric at first.
 But a PPC agency should be doing more than just pushing buttons and pulling levers.
 They should be thinking holistically about how to help their client, and a “platform as product” approach could very likely limit their perspective of how to best do that.

 Take Ads’ call tracking feature as an example: PPC agencies use this feature to track calls generated by Google call extensions and call-only ads.

 This is no doubt an extremely useful feature, but what about the many other call-conversion strategies –– like remarketing, Search Partner Marketing, and Microsoft Ads –– that an agency could track?